roboracingleague/robodrone/README.md

 #### 1.3.5 Connect PixHawk to Jetson
 Connect TELEM1 port of Pixhawk to GND/RX/TX pins of the Jetson (pins 8, 10 and 12)

+#### 1.3.6 Add your t265
+Insert your T265 realsense camera to the Camera_support and connect it to one of the Jetson USB port